Teitei011/FACS_js/README.md

 # FACS_js

 I´m making this program to get better on identifying emotions.
-I never know what the others are feeling, so with this program that I pretend to make a website I can train recognizing faces.
+I never know what the others are feeling, so with this program (that I pretend to make a website) I can train to recognizing emotions.

 I have made this program in python3 (kivy), but i dunno how to deleted dynamic the images, so I´m learning JavaScript(p5) to make this another way.